Last Updated on July 6, 2025 by admin

 How Long Do LED Lights Last Compared to Traditional Bulbs?

-When it comes to longevity, LED lights are the clear winner.
+Based on my test, when it comes to longevity, LED lights are the clear winner.
 On average:

-LED Lights: Up to 50,000 hours (or more)
+- LED Lights: Up to 50,000 hours (or more)

-Incandescent Bulbs: Around 1,000 to 2,000 hours
+- Incandescent Bulbs: Around 1,000 to 2,000 hours

-Halogen Bulbs: Approximately 2,000 to 4,000 hours
+- Halogen Bulbs: Approximately 2,000 to 4,000 hours

-CFL Bulbs: Roughly 8,000 to 10,000 hours
+- CFL Bulbs: Roughly 8,000 to 10,000 hours

 This means that LED lights last about 10 times longer than traditional bulbs.
 They degrade slowly over time, maintaining steady brightness, unlike incandescent bulbs that burn out abruptly.